diyessi/explications/content/articles/srt1.md

   C(Y) = AC[S,1-35];
 }
 ```
 The two line comment is one sentence.
-By truncating the 27 bit fraction to 26 bits, the computation of the average in Heron's method (described below) will be able to be performed with integer arithmetic.
+By truncating the 27 bit fraction to 26 bits, the computation of the average in Heron's method will be able to be performed with integer arithmetic.

 `AC` now contains:
 ```